saranshnema/WAR_Card_Game/README.md

     > Once the player information is given the program will simulate the WAR game and give the winner at the end.
     > Program is written using Python 3.7

+## Future Scope or what else can be done
+If i could invest more time in the application, i would create this game in a distributed fashion as in running over a server and players playing over the internet.
+Players could have their own accounts, an admin could be a part of this application that had the ability to view the game in real time and can make necessary changes if required.
+I would have created a good working GUI for this game with cards, players, table and some animations.
+Additional or new custom functionality like betting on a round can be developed.
+A scoreboard can also be introduced where a players profile will be maintained with their scores over time.